equinox-project/equinox-js/docs/docs/message-db/source.md

 # Source

-The MessageDB source continuously fetches batches of messages and dispatches them to a supplied handler and dispatches them to a supplied handler.
+The MessageDB source continuously fetches batches of messages and dispatches them to a supplied handler.
 It supports reading from multiple categories at a time, server side filtering, and splitting processing into multiple parallel consumer groups.

 ## Options